DVD Commentary.

 Two One-Act Plays

 Yes, this was a play produced about the card game.
-But also, it was subversively dark, drawing on themes of torment, authority, oppression, isolation (skip card, meet power dynamics).
+But also, it was a subversively dark one-act exploration of power dynamics, drawing on themes of torment, authority, oppression, and isolation (skip card, meet physical violence).

-Originally conceived as a one-man, one-act play at UCLA, this production retrofitted the piece into a slick two-hander that was as tense as it was graphic.
+Originally conceived as a one-man play at UCLA, this production retrofitted the piece into a slick two-hander that was as tense as it was graphic.
 Staged by Barker Room Rep in Los Angeles, it was adapted by Jacob Burstein-Stern from his original script, directed by Mark Sitko, and co-starred the incomparable Mike Rahhal.
-This claustrophobic little grenade of a show—part comedy, part torture chamber—did what few independent theater productions in LA do… It broke even.
+This claustrophobic little grenade of a show—part black comedy, part torture chamber—did what few independent theater productions in LA do… Broke even.

 Details still live here.